starfastasos/Web-and-Mobile-Information-Systems-coursework/README.md

 2. **Manage Listings**: Edit or remove inappropriate listings.
 3. **Monitor Bookings**: Ensure fair usage of the system.
 4. **Maintain System Integrity**: Enforce rules and optimize performance.

-## API Documentation
-- The backend interacts with the MySQL database via **PHP and JavaScript APIs**.
-- APIs utilize **GET, POST, PUT, DELETE** methods for handling user and listing data.
-- Full API specifications are documented in `api_docs.md`.

 ## Additional Information
 For further details on system design and implementation, refer to the project documentation included in the repository.